 Wireless alarms used to be viewed as less reliable than their hardwired counterparts, but these days they’re both stable and secure.
 Wireless burglar alarms are also quicker to install than a traditional system.
 And, wireless systems can be moved and extended with ease.

 However, there are some downsides too.
 The batteries will need to be replaced every couple of years, so they’ll be more expensive to maintain long-term.
 Also, just like mobile phones or Wi-Fi routers, they can suffer interference that could mean they don’t respond correctly.
-But this is becoming much more rare and they’re far more reliable than they used to be.
+But luckily, this is becoming rarer as they’re much more reliable than they used to be.

 A wired system is often cheaper to buy than a wireless system, but it costs a lot more to install and is more disruptive.
 It’ll typically take a day or two to install a wired system, as cabling has to be routed around your house.
 In contrast, a wireless system can be up and running within a few hours.